 After many years of teaser trailers, heavily poured-over magazine previews, platform changes and at least one cancellation and revival, Mother 3 finally debuted on the Game Boy Advance in 2006, over a decade after it was first announced.
 But was the conclusion to the Mother trilogy worth the long wait, or was it just a long buildup to letdown?

 Earthbound, though not a popular game in its heyday, did amass a considerable cult following over the years, which was in no small part due to the popularity of its sequel among the fan translation community.
 But for those who got into the series in the nineties, the wait for the game was an ordeal in itself.
-First announced as a Nintendo 64 title and slated for release in 1998, it was later moved to the Nintendo 64 Disk Drive, moved back when that addon proved to be a tremendous commercial flop, then finally cancelled entirely in 2001 when the Gamecube was released and the developers still had not overcome significant technical hurdles in the game's development.
-However, the project was revived a few years later on the Game Boy Advance (though this platform shift naturally required development to essentially be restarted from scratch) and eventually finally released in 2006, with a fan translation following two years later in 2008.
+First announced as a Nintendo 64 title and slated for release in 1998, it was later moved to the Nintendo 64 Disk Drive, moved back when that addon proved to be an enormous commercial flop, then finally cancelled entirely in 2001 when the Gamecube was released and the developers still had not overcome significant technical hurdles in development.
+However, the project was revived a few years later on the Game Boy Advance (though this platform shift naturally required programming work to essentially be restarted from scratch) and eventually finally released in 2006, with a fan translation following two years later in 2008.

 Perhaps because of this, the game itself is also much more linear than earlier entries in the series.
-Indeed, with few exceptions, every chapter of the game takes place in an entirely new area from the previous ones, with almost no opportunities to retrace once's steps or just revisit previous areas and see new dialog therein.
+Indeed, with few exceptions, every chapter of the game takes place in an entirely new area from the previous ones, with almost no opportunities to retrace one's steps or just revisit previous areas and see new dialog therein.
 This does work in some ways, affording the player very few opportunities to become lost, but it can lend itself to frustration at times - missed items cannot be gone back for, and if one hits a particularly tough boss they can't overcome due to inadequate equipment, they may be stuck with little recourse but to level grind for a substantial amount of time.
 The game is much more difficult than its precursors, too - some bosses are utterly ruthless and will take quite a lot in the way of resources, strategy and, at times, just plain luck to bring down.

 The overall aesthetic of the game remains similar to its predecessors, with colorful, quirky environments and characters and an overall style reminiscent of western comic strips.
-Combat still features relatively minimal animation, with the mesmerizing combat backgrounds and Psi effects returning from Earthbound and only static sprites for the enemies themselves; however, some scaling effects come into play when the player defeats an enemy, causing their sprite to fly off into the distance and vanish, which is a nice touch.
+Combat still features relatively minimal animation, with the mesmerizing combat backgrounds and PSI effects returning from Earthbound and only static sprites for the enemies themselves; however, some scaling effects come into play when the player defeats an enemy, causing their sprite to fly off into the distance and vanish, which is a nice touch.
 Things outside of battle show a surprisingly large amount of new detail as well - nearly every NPC in the game has a complement of full sprites for their various actions, and even the party members themselves now have animated sprites for dialog scenes and interact with the environment in clever new ways like swinging on a "rope snake" or riding across the landscape on a table.